firebolt-db/godocs/docs/_includes/sql_examples/string_to_array.md

 | :--- |
 | {stephen70,esimpson,ruthgill,""} |

+**Example**

-The following example calls `STRING_TO_ARRAY` with an empty delimiter, resulting in an array of size one containing the input text.
+The following code example calls `STRING_TO_ARRAY` with an empty delimiter, producing an array containing a single element which contains the input text:

 ``` sql
 SELECT STRING_TO_ARRAY('firebolt', '') as size_one_array;
 ```